Amid Kenosha unrest, Wisconsin suburbs become a crucial testing ground for Trump’s appeals to White grievance

 Torinus said she has lost friends over her anti-Trump stance, which extends to Facebook in the form of status updates.
 “I’m working on people.
 It’s Waukesha County, wealthy Republicans,” said Torinus.
 “I have very few friends voting for Biden, and they’ve told me to stop posting anything involved with politics.
 But there are also people who reach out to me privately in messages and say they would click ‘like’ on what I’m posting, but they’re afraid to because their husbands and friends are Trump voters.
 That gives me some hope.”

-Democrats are also counting on improved turnout from African Americans and Latino voters who did not show up for Clinton.
+Democrats are also counting on improved turnout from Black Americans and Latino voters who did not show up for Clinton.
 Biden’s visit to Kenosha shows that Democrats “aren’t taking this state for granted,” said Milwaukee County Executive David Crowley, who is Black.
 “People see him paying attention to Wisconsin whether it’s suburban women or Black and Latina women in the city.
 This isn’t 2016.
 You’re going to see the vote come back in Milwaukee.
 People know what’s at stake.”

-Holding together Republicans who have reservations about him will be far less of a problem for Trump this time around than in 2016, when pockets of Wisconsin Republicans, who saw themselves as “Paul Ryan conservatives” or “Scott Walker Republicans” balked at some of Trump’s comments.
+Holding together Republicans who have reservations about him will be far less of a problem for Trump this time around than in 2016, when pockets of Wisconsin Republicans, who saw themselves as “Paul Ryan conservatives” or “Scott Walker Republicans” balked at some of Trump’s comments, according to interviews with state GOP leaders.

-Nowhere was that perhaps more true than Wisconsin, a state that celebrates civility and is the historic home of the Republican Party, which was founded in Ripon in 1854.
-Even as Trump dominates the GOP here and nationally, anti-Trump conservative commentator Charlie Sykes, a former Milwaukee-area radio host, said there are suburban Republicans who might sour on Trump in the final stretch.
+Nowhere was that perhaps more true four years ago than Wisconsin, a state that celebrates civility and is the historic home of the Republican Party, which was founded in Ripon in 1854.
+But even as Trump dominates the GOP here and nationally, anti-Trump conservative commentator Charlie Sykes, a former Milwaukee-area radio host, said there are suburban Republicans who might sour on Trump in the final stretch.

 “It’s so fluid right now,” Sykes said.
 “But this is Wisconsin, and when you have the president defending a 17-year-old shooter and vigilante violence in Portland, there is the chance of a backlash.
 It’s not about whether Trump wins or loses the Milwaukee suburbs, it’s about the margin, and my sense is that law and order isn’t the magic bullet he may think it is.”